This webpage lists studies that are currently accepting applications. Click on a green bar to learn more about the study and how to participate.

 How can I participate?

-If you would like to participate or need more information, please contact Bethany Torraville at bethany.torraville@ucalgary.ca.
-Expressions of interest to participate will be accepted until April 2026.
+Expressions of interest to participate will be accepted until July 31, 2026.

 To view the research poster, click on the image.

-This study has been approved by the University of Calgary Conjoint Faculties Research Ethics Board (REB 25-1804).
+The University of Calgary Conjoint Faculties Research Ethics Board has approved this study (REB 24-1166).

 Who is eligible to participate?